strategicdefense/absolute-azimuth/src/content/post/2024-11-25-how-to-fix-smb-relay.md

 they dont require the underlying password to be cracked in order to compromise the account.
 Tools like **Responder**, **ntlmrelayx**, and **Coercer** highlight the ease with which attackers can exploit these weaknesses.
 By enforcing SMB signing and hardening other SMB configurations, you can protect your organization from these attacks.

 At **Strategic Defense**, we specialize in identifying and remediating vulnerabilities like these during our penetration tests.
-Contact us to learn how we can help secure your environment against advanced threats.
+Check out our [services](https://strategicdefense.co/services) to learn how we can help secure your environment against advanced threats.